-People who grew up in controlling, codependent and perfectionist households tend to suffer from sense of self issues.
+People who grew up in controlling, codependent, and perfectionist households tend to suffer from a sense of self issues.
 Somewhere early in your journey, you picked up the idea that something is wrong with you.

 You became convinced that your opinions are not important; that they are irrelevant; that you are responsible for other people’s well-being; that you’re nobody unless somebody loves you.

 And now you carry this same belief out into the world.
-And let me tell ya – it’s very hard to get by when you struggle with a lack of identity.
+And let me tell ya – it’s very hard to get by when you struggle with a lack of strong personal sovereignty.

 If you are suffering from a poor sense of self, then these scenarios will seem super familiar.
 You: